 Use of Color

-Rembrandt did not use much color in this painting.
-Soft, pastel colors are used in the lights, with the most saturated colors being the reds and oranges used for the corpse's arm.
+Rembrandt did not use many colors in this painting.
+Soft, pastel colors are used in the lights, with the most saturated colors being the reds and oranges used for the corpse’s arm.
 Deep grays and blacks are used for the darks.

 The corpse is painted with some color, but noticeably less than the pastel colors used for the faces of the onlooking people.
 This suggests the man has passed, but perhaps not all that long ago.

-Below is a close-up which demonstrates Rembrandt's masterful control and subtle color gradations, particularly in the lights.
+Below is a close-up that demonstrates Rembrandt’s masterful control and subtle color gradations, particularly in the lights.
 The detail seems to get lost in the deep darks.